Javascript API

 If you don't explicitly refresh membership then it will be refreshed on the call to Candu.init, typically on the next page load.

-Triggering Content Programatically
+Triggering Content Programmatically

 Candu.renderContent